Roman–Etruscan Wars: Veii-Sabine alliance 475–474 BC

-In 475 BC the Veientes together with Sabines commenced hostilities against Rome, only a year after the defeat of Veii in the previous war.
+In 475 BC the Veientes and Sabines commenced hostilities against Rome, only a year after the defeat of Veii in the previous war.

 The consul Publius Valerius Poplicola was assigned the conduct of the war.
 The Roman army was reinforced by auxiliaries from the Latin allies and the Hernici.

 The Sabine army was camped outside the walls of Veii.
 The Roman army attacked the Sabine defences.
 The Sabines sallied forth from their camp, but the Romans had the better of the fighting, and took the gate of the Sabine camp.
 The forces of Veii then attacked from the city, but in some disorder, and a Roman cavalry charge routed the Veientes, giving Rome the overall victory.

 Valerius was awarded a triumph for the victory, which he celebrated on 1 May.

 In the following year the consul Gnaeus Manlius Vulso was assigned the war, but no fighting occurred, as the Veientes sued for peace, which the Romans accepted.
-Upon the Veientes giving tribute of corn and money, a truce of forty years was agreed.
+Upon the Veientes giving tribute of grain and money, a truce of forty years was agreed.
 Manlius was awarded an ovation as a result, which he celebrated on 15 March.